leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 import db
 ...

-# The tournament_id param has been extracted from the tournament's detail url (the id qeury param)
+# The tournament_id param has been extracted from the tournament's detail url (the id query param)
 def extractTournamentInfo(soup, tournament_id):

     # Find the correct html elements